ReadingAndThinking.com

 For anyone involved in managing strategy and performance, applying the powerful strategy mapping techniques will move your balanced scorecard from an operational tool to one of strategy and change.

-It will help you capture, communicate and manage your strategy more effectively.
+It will help you capture, communicate, and manage your strategy more effectively.
 However, strategy can no longer be simply a top-down, annual process.
 It needs to be more iterative, emergent, and involving.
 Many agile organizations have adopted rolling plans and budgets.

-To bring greater agility into the wider strategy and performance management processes requires the tools and techniques described in "Strategy Mapping for Learning Organizations".
+Bringing greater agility into the wider strategy and performance management processes requires the tools and techniques described in "Strategy Mapping for Learning Organizations".

 Phil Jones provides a detailed guide to developing, rolling out, and managing modern strategy maps and scorecards, building agility and learning.
 His book incorporates the latest strategic thinking and models.